jsaputo1/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-This front end was built with CSS, JS, jQuery and AJAX, and the back-end with Node and Express.
+The front end was built using CSS, JS, jQuery and AJAX, and the back-end was built with Node and Express.

 ## Final Product